snowplow/snowplow-javascript-tracker/core/README.md

 coreInstance.setBase64Encoding(false); // Base 64 encoding is now off
 ```

+## Documentation

+For more information on the Snowplow JavaScript Tracker Core's API, view its [wiki page][wiki].

 ## Copyright and license

 The Snowplow JavaScript Tracker Core is copyright 2014 Snowplow Analytics Ltd.